pabloblancog/pabloblancog.github.io/_posts/2020-8-30-coding-interview.md

 If allowed, use your daily work tools.
 Autocompletion and running/testing your code in a known environment is helpful.

 ### Avoid distractions

 - **Use a single tab browser screen**

-Close anything that could distract you.
+Close any other content that could distract you.

 - **Turn off notifications**

-Silent your mobile phone, watch, browser/OS notifications, etc.
+Go to airplane mode: Silent your mobile phone, watch, browser/OS notifications, etc.

 - **Prepare your environment**

-Setup your place to be concentrated at your best (music, noises, chair, clothes, people around, etc.)
+Setup your place to be concentrated at your best (music/silence, chair, comfortable clothes, etc.)

 ### Make your body ready

 - **Select the best time for you to take the test**

-In my experience, in the early morning, my brain feels fresher and less tired than any other moment during the day.
+In my experience, in the early morning my brain feels fresher and less tired than any other moment during the day.

 - **Have some healthy food and plenty of water before coding.**

-This is a point you cannot forget.
-Your brain must be energized.
+This is a point you cannot forget: Your brain must be energized.

 - **Clean your desk**

-It will free your mind and let it focus on coding.
+Having a clear space to work will free your mind and let you focus on coding.

 - **Have some water near you**